-The criminal defense attorneys at the Law Offices of Shawn B. Hamp understand that you are not guilty until proven so "beyond a reasonable doubt" by a jury of your peers and will fight to protect your rights by building the strongest defense for you.
+The criminal defense attorneys at The Hamp Law Offices understand that you are not guilty until proven so "beyond a reasonable doubt" by a jury of your peers and will fight to protect your rights by building the strongest defense for you.

 Manslaughter or Negligent Homicide?

 In Arizona, manslaughter is "recklessly causing the death of another person."
 The legal definition of "recklessly" is a person who understands that action carries the risk of death but chooses to commit the action anyway.

 Arizona does not have separate charges for "voluntary" and "involuntary" manslaughter but does have a negligent homicide, where a person causes the death of another person due to risky behavior.
 The difference between the two is that the manslaughter charge alleges that the person understood hisser her actions could cause the death of another, while someone charged with negligent homicide did not have this knowledge.

 A person may commit manslaughter in several ways.
 These include:

 - Intentionally or knowingly causing the death of another person during the "heat of passion" where the victim provoked the offender.
 The key words here are "intentionally" and "knowingly."
 A person must understand that his actions could cause another person's death, but these actions are not premeditated.
 Instead, they occur during a sudden quarrel.